sbraicu/calisti_lab/03-traffic.md

 Service Mesh Manager is using Istio’s - and therefore Envoy’s - circuit breaking feature under the hood.

-Let's configure a circuit breaking rule using the UI

 ## Fault injection